lgonzalezrouco/pti/p3_goREST/README.md

 In order to keep the rentals data (to be able to list them) you will need to save the data to the disk.
 A single text file where each line represents a rental will be enough (though not in a real scenario).

+**WARNING: The Go compiler does not report warnings, only errors that prevent compilation (e.g. for unused variables).
+If you don't fix them the binaries will not be updated.**

 ## ANNEX 1.
 Writing comma-separated values to a CSV file

 An easy way to save the list of rentals could be a text file with lines containing comma-separated values (CSV).
 One rental per line.
 This way you can save a new rental just adding a line at the end of the file.